rfeinman/pyBPL/README.md

 At the moment, the program will simply generate the type and exit, as there is no way to visualize the type.

-### Optimize character type
+#### Optimize character type
-You can generate a character type and then optimize its parameters to maximize the likelihood of the character under the prior by running the following command from the root folder:
+You can generate a character type and then optimize its parameters to maximize the likelihood of the type under the prior by running the following command from the root folder:
 ```
 python demo_optimize_type.py